dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs/index.md

 SCCS performs complete checksumming, and provides flags that control the creation of branches and the range of revision numbers.
-We feel that many of these features are unnecessary and contribute to the bulki- ness of SCCS.
+We feel that many of these features are unnecessary and contribute to the bulkiness of SCCS.
 We realize, however, that some of these features may creep into RCS eventually.*
 >
 > -- Design, Implementation, and Evolution of a Revision Control System